tmdarwen/nRF5/CentralPeripheral/README.md

 **Licensing**

-Aside from specific Nordic code, the MIT License applies to all code authored by Terence M. Darwen within this repo:
+The MIT License applies to all code authored by Terence M. Darwen within this repo:

 *Copyright (c) 2020 Terence M. Darwen - tmdarwen.com*